 Worn out or faulty vacuum cleaners can damage stone pavers on your walkway, so check the status of the machine cleaner before applying them.

-Way No. 7 – Cleaning Tools
+7 – Cleaning Tools

 If we are going to list all, it could be an exhaustive list.
 So, I’ll give you a summary of useful tools used in natural stone paving spaces like stone walkways.